-- (a) one of the 8 electoral regions as determined in 2014; or - (b) if the Redistribution in accordance with clause 14.1 has occurred, one of the 6 electoral regions determined in accordance with that Redistribution; or - (c) if a Redistribution in accordance with clause 14.2 has occurred, one of the electoral regions determined in accordance with that Redistribution.
+- (a) one of the 6 electoral regions as determined with effect from 1 January 2018; or - (b) if a Redistribution in accordance with clause 14.1 has occurred, one of the electoral regions determined in accordance with that Redistribution.

 Register means the register of Members kept by the company in accordance with the Act.